 These low-key waterfalls, located near the village of Studenci in Bosnia & Herzegovina, are mostly visited by locals.

-Kravica Waterfalls are two hours drive from Dubrovnik.
-This part of Bosnia & Herzegovina, along the Trebizat river, abounds in underground waters, streams, rapids and waterfalls.
+Kravica Waterfalls are two hours' drive from Dubrovnik.
+This part of Bosnia & Herzegovina, along the Trebizat river, abounds in underground waters, streams, rapids, and waterfalls.

 You can also check this group tour to Kravica Waterfalls.

 Trsteno is a small village just 20 km north of Dubrovnik.
 The village is a home of a beautiful Trsteno Arboretum.
-Established in a 15th century, it's the oldest monument of garden architecture in Croatia.
+Established in the 15th century, it's the oldest monument of garden architecture in Croatia.

-Since the place was used as a set for a popular HBO series – The Game of Thrones, more and more tourist (particularly GoT fans) visit the sight.
+Since the place was used as a set for a popular HBO series – The Game of Thrones, more and more tourists (particularly GoT fans) visit the sight.
 Many tour agencies offer a combo tour of city walks and arboretum for GoT fans.

 However, the place is also very easy to visit from Dubrovnik by car, or even by public bus (the cheapest option).
-If you are a sucker for nice views, hike, mountain bike, or just drive in the hills above Trsteno toward north.
+If you are a sucker for nice views, hike, mountain bike, or just drive in the hills above Trsteno toward the north.
 Views from the top are spectacular.

 Even if you stay in Dubrovnik for just a couple of days, we recommend you to make time to visit the island of Lokrum.

-This tiny island is just 15-minute boat ride from Dubrovnik's old harbor.
+This tiny island is just a 15-minute boat ride from Dubrovnik's old harbor.
 During the summer season boats depart every 30 minutes.
 A return boat ticket costs 100 Kn (approx. 13€).

 Swim in a salt-water lake, visit the Benedictine abbey and monastery, explore island's exotic gardens containing over 500 different plants from all over the world, cliff jump into the blue Adriatic just like locals do, rent a sea kayak.

-More Dubrovnik day trips & other tips:
+More Dubrovnik day trips & other tips

 - Start planning your travel to Dubrovnik with our Dubrovnik Travel Guide.